-The Folk School Movement and ‘Slow Economics’
+The American Folk School Movement and ‘Slow Economics’

-By JOANNE CLEAVER
+Written by JOANNE CLEAVER

 In the far western tail of North Carolina, the road leading to the John C. Campbell Folk School narrows from a six-lane highway to four lanes, then barely two.
 It twists through narrow mountain ravines and curves around mist-softened meadows until the campus appears, looking initially like just another farm: a wide-windowed house, overlooking fields flanked by a barn and scattered outbuildings.